ejokeeffe/tradedownloader/README.md

 =====
 API details are shown here: http://comtrade.un.org/data/doc/api/ Most notably, there is a rate limit of 1 request per second, 100 requests per hour.
 Note that the api may change in future - please don't abuse the api.
-The purpose of this code is to prevent unnecessary calls to the api.
+The purpose of this code is to prevent unnecessary calls to the api, not to aggregate all the comtrade data (they have a strict policy on redistribution also - http://comtrade.un.org/db/help/PolicyOnUseAndRedissemination.pdf)